LYRA-Block-Lattice/LyraApp/ReactRazor/Readme.txt

+﻿
+import Locofy source:

+1, copy all src,public
+2, replace string in all .tsx

-﻿replace when copy Locofy export files:
+replace when copy Locofy export files:

 from
-import { FunctionComponent
+src="../asserts/
 to
-import React, { FunctionComponent

-from
-import { useEffect } from "react";
-to
-import React, { useEffect } from "react";

-from
-src="../
-to
-src="_content/ReactRazor/imgs/
+src="_content/ReactRazor/asserts/